Coit Tower sits on a hill that rises high above the streets of San Francisco and has been a city landmark and tourist attraction since 1933.

 The last option is for those who are looking for a little more exercise: hike up the hills and stairs until you reach the top!
 This is quite a walk, so I'll warn you now.
 It's great exercise, but it's not for the weak of heart.

-Another popular option is to take the Filbert stairs to the top of the hill.
+Another popular option is to take the Filbert Street Stairs to the top of the hill.
 The stairs are located on the southeastern side of Coit Tower.
 They start near Montgomery and Sansome Streets.
 This is the first section of the stairs.

 This first section is very steep.
 However, the rest of this stair climb offers steps that are a mixture of brick, wood, and concrete surrounded by beautiful gardens and flowers.
 Each section also offers a great view of the SF Bay Bridge.